What is JKD? Philosophy History Techniques Books Support Training

 The Co-Creation of Jeet Kune Do

 The untold story of James Yimm Lee — the Oakland martial artist whose collaboration with Bruce Lee was instrumental in the development of Jeet Kune Do.
-A long-overdue recognition of a man whose influence has gone largely unacknowledged.

 View on Amazon →